jessy-ledu/jessy-ledu.github.io/_projects/(3) climate-change-a-global-data-analysis_embedded.md

 ---

 ## Mean Global Surface Temperature Change
 This plot shows the global average change in surface temperature over recent decades, with the option to view individual countries using the dropdown menu.
 It provides a clear view of the overall warming trend while allowing for country-level comparisons.
-Serving as a visual starting point for exploring climate patterns, it highlights both the magnitude and pace of temperature change, laying the groundwork for deeper analyses of the factors driving these shifts and their potential impacts.
+Serving as a visual starting point for exploring climate patterns, it highlights both the magnitude and pace of temperature change.

 <div style="text-align:center; font-weight:bold; font-size:1.3em; margin-bottom:0.5em;">
 Mean Global Surface Temperature Change